The 10 Best Melody Generator Plugins (2023)

 A melody generator plugin is a music-production tool designed to create quasi-random melody and chord patterns on the go.
-Usually driven by some form of artificial intelligence (AI) technology, melody generator plugins are supposed to help musicians to come up with new melodic and harmonic ideas.
+Usually driven by some form of automation or artificial intelligence (AI) technology, melody generator plugins are designed to help musicians to come up with new melodic and harmonic ideas.

 Melody generator plugins are useful because they can help with writer’s block.
 If you’re finding it hard to start a new song or come up with an interesting chord progression, melody generator VSTs allow you to get the inspiration you’re missing.
 Phrases and patterns can later be edited according to each producer’s preferences, and they should be used merely as a guideline.

 In this article, I will list the best melody generator plugins on the market and give you an overview of what each one’s capable of.
 Some can be used to create melodies, other chord progressions, and other simple riffs; either way, they’re all very useful for both beginner and advanced music composers.

 Since Melody Sauce 2 can create musical phrases based on genre, it offers a decent amount of control to music producers.
 Some of the listed genres include hip-hop, EDM, and even reggaeton.
 More than just a MIDI-based plugin, Melody Sauce 2 also features its own sounds (and even a few built-in effects), which means it's very easy to preview melodies and chords.

 2. Scaler 2

 MIDI articulation is small editable automation that can, among other things, make a virtual instrument sound much more realistic and expressive.
 If you're working exclusively inside a DAW, this is a game-changer.
 Unlike Melody Sauce 2 - designed to fit the needs of producers who know nothing about music theory - Scaler 2 is very comprehensive when it comes to theory, to the point of featuring an interactive circle of fifths.